sophiakun/Kunisaki-Data-Science-Portfolio/README.md

 ## Importance

 This portfolio represents my progress in data science, from learning **data transformation skills** like cleaning and structuring data, to developing **interactive machine learning algorithms**.

-In particular, the ML Streamlit App brings together my technical skills with tools like Scikit-learn, Pandas, and Streamlit and exemplifies my ability to explain complex models and metrics in a clear, accessible way.
+In particular, both machine learning apps that I have built with Streamlit brings together my technical skills with tools like Scikit-learn, Pandas, and Streamlit and exemplifies my ability to explain complex models and metrics in a clear, accessible way.
 Through these projects, I have presented data that is engaging for users, and that ultimately, tells a story.

+Thank you for taking the time to explore my data science portfolio!
+Feel free to reach out if you’d like to connect or discuss any of the projects you see here.